ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 ##### Insert with placeholders

-An option that is not recommended as it requires a large SQ query:
+An option that is not recommended as it requires a very large SQ query:

 ```java
 try (PreparedStatement ps = conn.prepareStatement("insert into mytable values(trim(?),?,?)")) {